gbogard/portfolio/src/content/blog/discover-redux-saga.md

 In order to explain the philosophy behind something like Redux Saga, I'd like to take a step back and look at the philosophy of
 React and Redux and the impact they had on front-end development.
 If you started front-end development recently, you might not realize this, but when React came out about 5 years ago, it changed the way we build front-end applications forever.
-Before it came out, the de facto way of building JavaScript apps was to manipulate the DOM in a prodecural way meaning every change of content, style, color, every update of your UI had to be explicitly described.
+Before it came out, the de facto way of building JavaScript apps was to manipulate the DOM in a prodecural way, meaning every change of content, style, color, every update of your UI had to be explicitly described.
 One had to think about everything, the code was verbose and hard to maintain.

 React is, to my knowledge, the first library, to introduce **declarative programming** to the front-end world.
 Declarative programming can be